mraleph/mraleph.github.com/_posts/2015-01-11-whats-up-with-monomorphism.md

 Lets summarize what we learned:

 * monomorphic operations are easiest to specialize, give optimizer most actionable information and enable further optimizations.
 Hulk-style summary **ONE TYPE CLOSE TO METAL**!
 * moderately polymorphic operations which require a polymorphic type guard or in the worst case a decision tree are slower then monomorphic ones.
-Decision trees complicate control flow and make it harder for optimizer to propagate types and eliminate redundancies.
-Polymorphic type guards don't obstruct type flow that much and still allow for some redundancy elimination - but each polymorphic type guard is still somewhat slower than monomorphic type guard (that checks against one shape).
+  * Decision trees complicate control flow and make it harder for optimizer to propagate types and eliminate redundancies.
 Memory dependent conditional jumps that constitute those decision trees might be bad news if polymorphic operation is right in the middle of the tight number crunching loop;
+  * Polymorphic type guards don't obstruct type flow that much and still allow for some redundancy elimination - but each polymorphic type guard is still somewhat slower than monomorphic type guard (that checks against one shape).
+Performance penalty for a polymorphic type guard depends on how well CPU handles branches;
 * highly polymorphic/megamorphic operations are not specialized entirely and result in a generic operation being emitted as part of the optimized IR.
 This generic operation is a call - with all associated bad consequences for both optimizations and raw CPU performance.

+Take a look at [this microbenchmark](http://jsperf.com/monomorphism-vs-polymorphism/2) trying to capture the difference between all these cases for a property access: monomorphic, polymorphic with matching property offsets (requires polymorphic type guard), polymorphic with different property offsets (requires decision tree), megamorphic.

 # Undiscussed